MithunKiniStar/E-Commerce-Microservice-master/output/architecture.md

 The Tutorial Codebase Knowledge system is an advanced documentation generation platform that leverages LLMs (Large Language Models) to automatically analyze, understand, and document codebases.
 The system employs a modular architecture with distinct processing pipelines to generate comprehensive, maintainable documentation.

 ## Architecture Overview
+The system follows a three-layer architecture designed for efficient documentation generation.
+The Input Layer accepts code from either local directories or Git repositories and processes them through a unified Input Processor.
+The Core Processing Layer contains three main engines: the Code Analysis Engine for understanding code structure and patterns, the LLM Processing Pipeline for intelligent content analysis and abstraction, and the Documentation Generator for organizing and creating coherent documentation.
+Finally, the Output Layer generates both markdown content and diagrams, storing them in a documentation repository.
+This pipeline ensures a systematic transformation of raw code into comprehensive, well-structured documentation.

 ```mermaid
 graph TB